advantys/react-native-react-query-demo/README.md

 - [X] React Suspense and Error boundaries support
 - [X] FlatList with infinite queries
 - [X] Cache persistence in the Async storage
+- [X] GraphQL subscriptions

 ## Branches
 - `main` Demo app with infinite list, async storage persistor and optimistic updates
 - `simple-list` Demo app using a simple movies FlatList
 - `movies-list-optimistic-update` The movies list is optimistically updated after a movie mutation
+- `graphql-subscriptions` the movie details screen is updated with GraphQL subscriptions

 ## Notes
 - This app uses many auto-refetch and cache invalidation possibilities but you may have to select the ones you really need for your app in production.